ppone/docs/guides/chasing2.md

 ## Setup

-<p class="alert alert-info">This document describes the latest version, SmartChasing.
+<p class="alert alert-info">This document describes the latest version, Smart Chasing.
 If you are using the legacy chasing feature then you can find the <a href="/docs/guides/chasing-legacy">docs here</a>.
-Please contact support@invoiced.com if you would like to be upgraded to SmartChasing.</p>
+Please contact support@invoiced.com if you would like to be upgraded to Smart Chasing.</p>

 ### Building cadences